CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 **Meanwhile at work:**

 Who the heck wants to work with this guy?
 He has strong, probably incorrect opinions.
-At least he produces OK code, and a few tests along the way, while taking ages to push code.
+At least he produces OK code, and a few tests along the way.
+He pushes code at an OK speed.

 # The Ego Drop to Competence